timgit/pg-boss/docs/readme.md

 * **expireInSeconds**, number

     How many seconds a job may be in active state before it is failed because of expiration.
 Must be >=1

-* **expireInMinutes**, number

-    How many minutes a job may be in active state before it is failed because of expiration.
-Must be >=1

-* **expireInHours**, number

-    How many hours a job may be in active state before it is failed because of expiration.
-Must be >=1

 * Default: 15 minutes